partageit/vegetables/documentation/write-documents.md

 As this syntax is recognized by Markdown as a reference, it is not displayed when transformed to HTML.

-It is possible to define any text metadata with this method, for example the Web site title (`globalTitle`):
+It is possible to define any text metadata with this method, for example the Web site title (`globalTitle`), or the page layout:

 ```markdown
 [tag-globalTitle]: - (The global Web site title)